-At least two forms of identification must be produced to validate the identity of the applicant when completing the e-Vetting Invitation Form (NVB 1).
+At least two forms of identification must be produced to validate the identity of the applicant when completing the E-Vetting Invitation Form (NVB 1) – Western Province Vetting Service).
 One of these should be photographic where possible.
 There is a points system for the verification of identity where 100 points must be reached.
 Different forms of identification are weighted with a sliding scale of points, please see Proof of Identity Check List.
 Where an individual cannot reach 100 points an affidavit witnessed by a Commissioner for Oaths will suffice.
 The identity is verified locally (that is, by the diocese, parish, school or diocesan agency).
-Copies should not be retained nor should they be sent to the Vetting Office.
+Photocopies of the applicants proof of identity should be retained locally in line with data protection and our record keeping policy .Applicants proof of identity should not be sent to the Western Province Vetting Office.

 It is now against the law to commence ‘relevant work’, that is, work that involves necessary and regular contact with children or vulnerable persons without first being vetted.
-Please provide a full description of the role being applied for on the e-Vetting Invitation Form (NVB 1).
+Please provide a full description of the role being applied for on the E-Vetting Invitation Form (NVB 1) – Western Province Vetting Service.
 It is not sufficient to state ‘volunteer’.
 The role must be specified, such as, ‘Eucharistic Minister’ or ‘Leader of Children’s Choir’.
 If the applicant carries out multiple roles he/she should state the one that involves most contact with children or vulnerable adults.

 The legislation is directed at applicants aged 18 years or over at date of signing the form.
 Applications can be made for those aged 16 and 17 years of age.
 The decision to vet 16 and 17 year olds is a policy decision for the organisation in question and this is not a legal requirement.